jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_client_debuglogging.md

-## Open this screen from the Spotlight Client
+## Enable debug logging from the Spotlight Client

 1. Click **Configure \| Spotlight**.
 2. Select **Troubleshooting \| Enable debug logging**.

 ## Select the desired behavior

-Select Enable debug logging when asked to do so by a Support Technician.
+Select **Enable debug logging** when asked to do so by a Support Technician.

-NOTE: Debug logging is automatically disabled when the Spotlight Client is closed.
+{% include note.html content="Debug logging is automatically disabled when the Spotlight Client is closed." %}

 {% include links.html %}